dulapahv/CodeX/manual.md

 ### Please Check the Information and Try Again

+This issue can be caused by:

+- Not filling in the required fields
+- Fields containing incorrect information
+  - Name must not be empty and must not exceed 64 characters
+  - Room ID must be in `XXXX-XXXX` format where `X` is an alphanumeric character

+To resolve this issue:

+1. Check the information entered in the fields
+2. Correct any errors

+### Failed to Import Settings.
+Please Check the File Format

+This issue can be caused by:

+- Trying to import settings from an unsupported file format
+- Settings file is not a valid JSON file or is corrupted

+To resolve this issue:

+1. Check the file format and ensure it is a valid JSON file

 ### Parsing of the Following Markdown Structure Failed

 This issue can be caused by: